Year 1

 Children read 40 words.
 It takes between two and five minutes.
 If they do not manage to read 32 of the words, they are given extra support, and repeat the check in Year 2.
 The 'pass' mark of 32 is subject to change by the government and schools will be notified some time in June of this figure.

-All children at VRPS will be supported to learn phonics using the RWInc phonics program
+All children at Victoria Road Primary School will be supported to learn phonics using the RWInc phonics programme.

 Ten top tips from Read Write Inc